psrc/urbansim2/README.md

 orca.run(["repmres_estimate"])
 ```

 is uncommented, while all other lines except imports are commented out.
+Put the name of the estimation data file into ``configs/settings.yaml`` under the node ``store``.

 Then run

 ```
 python estimate.py